maneatsbible/maneatsbible.github.io/_memoirs/bobby-and-the-witches.md

 I'm not an "I told you so" kind of guy, so I don't say anything.

-Grace was the life of Bobby's breakfast party, then she and Bobby were hanging out.
+Grace was the life of Bobby's breakfast party that day, then she and Bobby were hanging out.
 I want no further details.

 Then Bobby calls me over and says,